daronphang/programming-resources/cloud-computing/AWS/optimization/scalability.md

 An Auto Scaling group contains a collection of EC2 instances that are treated as a logical grouping for the purposes of automatic scaling and management.

-### Changing configuration
+### Troubleshooting/software upgrades

-- ASG should be deleted and recreated
+- Put the instance in Standby mode to prevent ASG from terminating as part of health check
-- A new launch configuration should be created and attached to the ASG
+- Move instance back to InService mode

 ### Integration